Skip to content Skip to footer navigation

 Performance

-The blowing test is conducted by spreading five kilograms of dry leaves and small twigs on a 20 square metre grassed area, to closely replicate a home lawn environment.
-Our tester James times how long it takes for each blower to blow all the leaves into a pile.
-He penalises the battery powered models that run out of power before completing the job.
-He tests the vacuuming performance of the blower vacs by timing how long it takes to convert from blower to vacuum mode and vacuum up a one kilogram pile of leaves and twigs, then he repeats the test with a two kilogram pile of leaves only.
-He uses the fastest times as the basis of the blowing and vacuuming performance scores.
+The blowing test is conducted by spreading 3.5kg of dry leaves and small twigs on a 5 x 3.5-metre grassed area to closely replicate a home lawn environment.
+Our tester James times how long it takes for each blower to blow all the leaves out of the marked area.
+He penalises the battery-powered models that run out of power before completing the job.

 Ease of use

-• Ease of using the leaf blower, checking how easily the machine becomes blocked, intensity of vibrations, trigger comfort and ease of switching between modes for blower vacs.
+James looks at how easy it is to manoeuvre the leaf blower, taking into account the absence or presence of a power cord and the weight of the blower, as well as what it's like to use the leaf blower, including how easily the machine becomes blocked, intensity of vibrations, trigger comfort and ease of switching between modes for blower vacs.

 Test criteria explained

-The overall score is made up of:
+The CHOICE Expert Rating, our overall score that determines which products we recommend, is made up of:

-• Blowing performance (65%)
+• blowing performance (65%)

-• Ease of use (35%)
+• ease of use (35%).

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.